CCimen/Intric-Crawler-Scheduler/README.md

   ```bash
   python crawler.py --test
   ```
+  Runs each matched website once in series, then exits.
 - **Scheduled mode**:
   ```bash
   python crawler.py
   ```
+  Creates a background scheduler that spawns **one job per website**.
+Each site runs at the configured interval (`SCHEDULE_MINUTES`).
+If a site’s crawl is still in progress when its next slot arrives, that site’s new crawl is deferred until the previous one completes.
+Other sites remain unaffected and run on schedule.

-If you deploy as a systemd service (see below), the crawler automatically runs in the background on the schedule defined by `SCHEDULE_MINUTES`.
+Once deployed as a systemd service (see below), the crawler automatically runs in the background on the schedule defined by `SCHEDULE_MINUTES`.

 ---